Britain's Deignan wins Paris-Roubaix

 The legendary race on the brutal 'pave' cobblestones returned this weekend after the coronavirus pandemic caused it to be postponed in 2020.

+"I feel so incredibly proud - women's cycling is at a turning point and today is a part of history," Deignan said.

+"I'm also proud to be part of a team making history, and even fans watching at home are making history to show there's an appetite for women's cycling - and that these athletes can do one of the hardest races in the world."

-Deignan powered away around halfway through the race before the riders reached the unforgiving cobbled sections that permeate the race known as the 'hell of the north'.
+Deignan powered away around halfway through the 116km race before the riders reached the unforgiving cobbled sections that permeate the race known as the 'hell of the north'.

+The 32-year-old took cobbled corners covered in mud gingerly to stay on the bike to protect a lead of two minutes 30 seconds.

+She then also revealed after the race that she was not the rider her team had initially selected for the victory: "[Winning] was really not the plan - I just needed to be at the front on the first section of cobbles to protect the leaders - today I was third rider.

 - What's the worst that could happen?
 Possibly everything!
 The Goes Wrong Show is streaming now